 The trail is reasonably clear and straightforward to follow with the occasional sign pointing you in the right direction just when you think you've gotten lost.
 As long as you've a degree of fitness you'll be able to do it – we managed it!
 We'd allow two to three hours for the entire trek to the summit and back – longer if you plan on relaxing at the top for a spell or like to walk slow.

 Most importantly, bring sufficient water as there is none available after Khao Ra Bungalows (the small bungalow set-up at the trailhead) and we didn't notice any springs where you could refill.
 We took two large 1.5 litre bottles and drank all of it.
 Also a hat and sunscreen are sensible.
 We wore trekking boots, but you could do it in sandals if you really wanted to – just keep an eye out for snakes and spiders.
 We would recommend footwear sturdier than flip flops.

 Also, we do not recommend doing the trek alone, as while the climb is not difficult, there is no check-in or security process, so if you do fall and injure yourself, you'll be laying around till the next trekker appears – which might not be for a couple of days.

 The trail is just wide enough for one person to walk at a time, and in some parts, you’ll need to clamber up and over rocks.
-Roots snake along the ground, so pay attention and don’t trip!
-Also, when grabbing trees to help steady your stance, be sure to watch for jungle critters like spiders and snakes — there are very few that are poisonous on Ko Pha Ngan, but best to take precautions.
-Find a good walking stick to help with your balance — it’ll help complete the “I’m-climbing-a-mountain” look too.
+You'll pass both older and younger patches of forest, but don't just look up, as roots snake along the ground and are very easy to trip over.
+Also, when grabbing trees to help steady your stance, be sure to watch for jungle critters like spiders and snakes — there are very few that are poisonous on Ko Pha Ngan, but best to be careful.

 The jungle seems to have grown twice as quickly near the top as the bottom, so the trail becomes more difficult to navigate as you continue, but don’t give up!
 The views really do make it worthwhile.